36ova/DLSchool-2019-2020/README.md

-# Good luck to everybody who saw it!
+# Good luck to everyone who sees this!